UROP Project

 Project Description

-Skills that research assistant(s) may need: Required: a good attitude and willingness to learn!
+Skills that research assistant(s) may need: Required: Willingness to learn, Computer competency, Basic understanding of classical mechanics

 Mentoring Philosophy